 Fill the pot with water and stand leaning over a washbasin.
 Tilt your head to one side and insert the pipe of the pot in the higher nostril.
 As you breathe through your mouth, let the water flow into the nostril.
 Wait for the water to then come out of the other.
 This process flushes out the pollens, dust, bacteria, from the nasal passage and helps flush out the mucus.

 While these natural remedies will help your sinus congestion feel better and ease the pain, if you feel that your condition is getting worse, do not refrain from consulting your doctor.
-If you are also suffering from fever& frequent sinusitis infections, it might be a good idea to consult a doctor and identify the root cause and triggers of your infections.
+If you are also suffering from fever& frequent sinusitis infections, it might be a good idea to and identify the root cause and triggers of your infections.